 Both heritage and history depict and display themselves in captivating, beautiful and mesmerizing forms in the state of Rajasthan, in the splendid and popular forts of Rajasthan.
 The glorious Rajput rule exhibits itself in the forts, mahals, palaces and temples.
 The majestic and impressive forts of Rajasthan have immense beauty and are also specimens of the military strategies adopted at that time.
 These exquisite architectures hold immense historical value and contributions of Rajput, Gurjar, Jats and other rulers have added brilliance to the marvellous and timeless monuments.

 The 11 major Forts of Rajasthan listed here exhibit breathtaking architecture and hold immensely valuable, rich and versatile cultural ancestry.
-Out of these11 forts, the six major hill forts of the state of Rajasthan have been designated as UNESCO World Heritage Site and include the Chittoor, Kumbhalgarh, Ranthambore, Gagron, Amer and Jaisalmer Fort.
+The Chittoor, Kumbhalgarh, Ranthambore, Gagron, Amer, and Jaisalmer Forts are among the 11 forts of Rajasthan that have been declared as UNESCO World Heritage Sites.
 Here is a look at the top 11 forts in Rajasthan, an equally beautiful and vibrant state.

 Amer, before Jaipur, was the capital of the Rajput kingdom.
 The Nahargarh Fort was an important constituent of the defence line of the region, along with two other forts of the region including Amer, Fort, and Jaigarh Fort.
 Nahargarh means “Adobe of Tigers”.
-The fort is situated at the edge of Aravali Hills and overlooks Jaipur (the capital of Rajasthan).
-The spectacular fort was built in 1734 by the Maharaja Sawai Jai Singh.
-Many movies have been shot at this fort and the Jaipur Wax Museum here is a huge attraction.
+The fort is located on the outskirts of the Aravali Hills and overlooks Jaipur (the state capital of Rajasthan).
+Maharaja Sawai Jai Singh erected the magnificent fort in 1734.
+This fort has been used in many films, and the Jaipur Wax Museum is a popular attraction.
 This museum has around 35 statues made of wax and silicon of famous personalities from the fields of Bollywood, sports, freedom struggle and the rule of Jaipur and Rajasthan (including Sawai Ram Singh Madho Singhji and Maharaja Jai Singh among others).
 The walls of the fort are extensive and connected with the Jaigad Fort as well.

-At a distance of 15 km from Jaipur, the Jaigarh Fort is situated on the “Cheel Ka Teela” (or Hill of Eagles), in the Aravali Range and close to the Amer Fort (around 400 meters above it), as it was supposed to protect the Amer Fort.
-The fort was built in the year 1726 by Jai Singh II.
+To secure it, Jaigarh Fort is located 15 kilometres from Jaipur on the “Cheel Ka Teela” in the Aravali Range, near Amer Fort.
+Jai Singh II constructed the fort in 1726.
 Also called as the Victory Fort, it has a length of around 3 km.
-The “Jaiban” cannon seen here was supposed to be the largest cannon of the world at the time of its installation.
+The “Jaiban” cannon, believed to be the world’s largest at its installation time.
 You can find residential palaces, gardens, temples, monuments, a museum and armoury at the beautiful fort.

-Jaisalmer Fort is one of the few living forts of the whole world, as a large population of the city still lives inside the fort area.
-Once housing the entire city, the fort was built by the Rajput king Jaiswal at around 1156 AD and is one of the oldest forts of India.
+Jaisalmer Fort is a unique living fort globally, housing a significant city population within its confines.
+The fort, built around 1156 AD by Rajput king Jaiswal, was once the city’s main residence.
 The important Asian Trade Route named as “Silk Route” passed through the region.
-The walls of the forts turn to assume a honey-gold colour on their own as the sun sets itself, and the area gets camouflaged as a desert.
+As the sun sets, the forts’ walls turn a honey-gold color, creating a desert-like camouflage.
 It is located within the Thar Desert and on the Trikuta Hills.
 The length and breadth of the fort are 460 meters and 230 meters respectively.
-It has 99 bastions and 4 magnificent entrances, The Raj Mahal Palace, Jain temples, Laxminath Temple and a number of merchant Havelis.
-The splendid fort also has the Jaisalmer Government Museum where statues jewellery, and crockeries (among other artifacts) from the 7th and 9th centuries can be viewed.
+The palace boasts 99 bastions and four impressive entrances, including the Raj Mahal Palace, Jain temples, Laxminath Temple, and several merchant Havelis.
+The fort houses the Jaisalmer Government Museum, showcasing artifacts from the 7th and 9th centuries, including statues, jewellery, and crockeries.

-The Junagarh Fort was originally called as the Chintamani Fort and is located in Bikaner (one of the three triangle cities of the desert, other being Jodhpur and Jaisalmer), Rajasthan.
-This major Fort was not built on a hilltop, as other forts of Rajasthan.
-It was built by Raja Rai Singh in between 1571 and 1611 AD.
-Records reveal that the fort was never captured except for one day by Babur’s son Kamran Mirza.
-The magnificent ancient structure is built across 5.28 hectares of land and exhibit a number of architectural styles.
-Much of the place has been preserved as a museum and includes beautiful balconies, courtyards and other structures made using marble and red sandstone.
+The Junagarh Fort, originally called Chintamani Fort, located in Bikaner, Rajasthan, one of the three triangle cities of the desert.
+This big fort was not erected on a hilltop like other Rajasthan forts.
+Raja Rai Singh constructed it between 1571 and 1611 AD.
+Except for one day when Babur’s son Kamran Mirza conquered the fort, records show that it was never captured.
+The majestic antique structure spans 5.28 hectares of land and features a variety of architectural styles.
+The site is a museum with stunning balconies, courtyards, and other structures crafted from marble and red sandstone.
 The seven gates of the fort house a number of Hindu and Jain temples as well.

 Majestically situated on the top of a hill, theancient Fort of Khandar is located in the Sawai Madhopur District of Rajasthan.
 The fort also makes one of the boundaries of the Ranthambore National Park.
 Legend has that the fort has never been taken over by an enemy.
 Within the fort are located temple and ponds both numbering 7.
 As the fort is quite close to the National Park, you can find a number of wild animals including tigers and leopard within it.
 The Rani Mahal and Hawa Mahal boast of the splendour of the ester times.